 There are many products on the market that doctors have been known to recommend for sensitive, eczema-affected skin.
-Sadly, many of them contain petrolatum – which the EU lists as a probable human carcinogen, and parabens – which are strongly suspected to interfere with our hormones.
+Sadly, many of them contain petrolatum – which the EU lists as a probable human carcinogen, (although it is important to note that companies should obtain certification from the producer of petroleum jelly stating that it is free of carcinogens).

 At the end of the day, the simpler you can make your skin care routine, the healthier you will be.
 And while your children may not appreciate the enormous efforts you’re going to for their health, they’ll thank you someday.